byteit101/subspawn/README.md

 ffi-bindings-libfixposix
 ------------------------
-Raw bindings to libfixposix. binary not included, defaults to system so/dynlib.
+Raw bindings to libfixposix. binary not included, but attempts to load if present.
 No translation, pure pointers.
-Usable if you want to use libfixposix in unrelated Ruby code
+Usable if you want to use libfixposix in unrelated Ruby code.
+Generated output is ffi.rb to map all C functions to Ruby.

 ffi-binary-libfixposix
 ----------------------
 A compiled binary gem of libfixposix in case you do not have or do not want to use a system-installed library.
-Use `require 'libfixposix/binary'` or `require 'subspawn/binary'` (TODO figure out namespacing) to enable.
+Use `require 'libfixposix/binary'` to get the path.

 Note that to support cross-compiling, rake tasks are nonstandard.
-See `rake -T -a` for all options, but in essence, for local development, `rake gem:local` will build a gem file in pkg/ as usual, that you can `gem install pkg/*.gem`.
-For building for publishing, try `rake build:$TARGET` or `rake "target[x86_64-linux]" gem` (change target as appropriate).
+See `rake -T -a` for all options, but in essence, for local development, `rake local` will build a gem file in pkg/ as usual, that you can `gem install pkg/*.gem`.
+For building for publishing, try `rake cross:$TARGET` or `rake "target[x86_64-linux]" gem` (change target as appropriate).
 To just build the `.so` files, `rake binary` (local host) or `rake "binary[$TARGET]"` should be called.

 subspawn-posix
 -----------
 The mid-level API for Unixy machines.
 Exposes all the capabilities of libfixposix with none of the hassle of C or FFI.
+Look at the included RBS file for all methods and types.
+Also includes minimal PTY opening helper.

 subspawn
 -----------
 The unified high-level API for all Ruby platforms.
 Also includes post-launch utilities and a `PTY` library implementation.
+The main interface is `SubSpawn.spawn()` which is modeled after `Process.spawn`, but with extended features.
+These extended features can be brought into `Process.spawn` itself with `subspawn/replace`.

 Roadmap
 ------------
-0.1.0/0.4.90 - intial release
+0.1 - intial release
-0.2 - windows
+0.2 - windows?
 0.3 - better validation/errors

+Please note that SubSpawn is still in its infancy and is being actively developed.

+API guarantees:

+ * Rubyspec will continue to pass (Process.spawn & PTY.spawn are compatble with Subspawn.compat*)
+ * subspawn-`$PLATFORM` may change from 0.1 to 0.2, etc
+ * subspawn (high-level) will otherwise use semantic versioning

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle install` to install dependencies.
+Then, run `bundle exec rake dev` to set up a working environment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install these gem onto your local machine, run TODO:.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/process-wrapper-high.
+Bug reports and pull requests are welcome on GitHub at https://github.com/byteit101/subspawn.